 Lunch at Muonio

 We stopped to eat our first reindeer burgers in Muonio at Restaurant Hyvä Pata.
-The food was delightful, the restaurant itself was like from 80's making it somehow exotic.
+The food was delightful, and the restaurant itself was like it from the 80s making it somehow exotic.

-We arrived to our next overnight place, Kilpisjärvi, half past 7 in the evening.
+We arrived at our next overnight place, Kilpisjärvi, at half-past 7 in the evening.
 We had booked a really small cabin called Unna from Tundrea Holiday Resort.
-Accommodation prices in Kilpisjärvi are always high due to high demand for travellers to Norway and those visiting Finland.
+Accommodation prices in Kilpisjärvi are always high due to the high demand for travellers to Norway and those visiting Finland.
 Our mini cabin was one of the most affordable choices.
 Otherwise, we would have paid more than 200 euros per night which would have been too much.
 Our mini wooden cabin which was located under tall trees had two single beds and electricity.
 Linens were not included.
-Just outside our cabin, there was a camping site and below the reception building, there was a separate structure in-housing with a common kitchen free to use, toilets and shower facilities.
-Bathing area had also sauna rooms for two genders.
-Showering cost 2 euros per 4 minutes.
+Just outside our cabin, there was a camping site and below the reception building, there was a separate structure in-housing with a common kitchen with free-to-use toilets and shower facilities.
+The bathing area had also sauna rooms for two genders.
+Showering costs 2 euros per 4 minutes.

-In Kilpisjärvi, our first priority was to conquer Saana Fell, one of the tallest fells in Finland.
+Our first priority was to conquer Saana Fell, one of the tallest fells in Finland.
 The only way to visit the summit is to walk up.
 It took us about 2 hours to climb up and 1 hour more to come down.
 The path up is steep so good hiking shoes are highly recommended.
-Remember to carry drinks and snacks with.
+Remember to carry drinks and snacks with you.
 There was also a cold breeze so dressing warmly was necessary.

-Finally, we arrived to Tromso in the evening.
-We had booked a room at Comfort Hotel Xpress Tromso in the city center.
-The hotel is self-service hotel having only basic services but it is really well-located.
+Finally, we arrived in Tromso in the evening.
+We had booked a room at Comfort Hotel Xpress Tromso in the city centre.
+The hotel is a self-service hotel having only basic services but it is well-located.
 If the price matches, this hotel is a good choice.

 Parking in Tromso is expensive.
-Hotels do not have their own parking areas.
+Hotels do not have parking areas.
 It is free to park on the street during the night time but finding a free slot takes a lot of time.
-During the day time, only 1 to 2 hours parking is allowed and you have to pay a high hourly rate.
+During the daytime, only 1 to 2 hours of parking is allowed and you have to pay a high hourly rate.

 The easiest way to park is to drive to a parking tunnel.
 There are two of them in Tromso: Fjellet and Seminaret.
 Overnight parking in a tunnel costs about 10 to 20 euros but the day rate is much higher.
 It's better to leave early morning to save some parking budget.

-Easypark is a handy app to pay parking in Tromso.
-In the tunnels, you need to pay to a machine before driving out.
+Easypark is a handy app for paying for parking in Tromso.
+You need to pay to a machine in the tunnels before driving out.

-Eating in Norway drains you budget fast.
-Expect to pay from 15 to 20 euros for a good meal in Burger King.
-In a normal restaurant, a meal costs double.
-In summer time, having a picnic outside is a recommended choice to save money.
+Eating in Norway drains your budget fast.
+Expect to pay from 15 to 20 euros for a good meal at Burger King.
+In a normal restaurant, meal costs double.
+In the summertime, having a picnic outside is a recommended choice to save money.

 Tromso is a small city but there is still much to see.
 We visited the following places which can be recommended to every Tromso visitor.

-Arctic Cathedral is a paris church in Tromso.
+Arctic Cathedral is a parish church in Tromso.
 The church is small but it has beautiful architecture.
 There you can unwind and take a few selfies with the beautiful background.

 From Arctic Cathedral, it is only a few steps to Tromso Cable Car, which takes you to Fjellheisen.
-This mountain is half kilometre high and a popular hiking spot.
-Paths are easy to walk and safe to adults.
+This mountain is half a kilometre high and a popular hiking spot.
+Paths are easy to walk and safe for adults.
 But if you are travelling with small children, they must be supervised well.
-There are many places where you can fall down.
+There are many places where you can fall.
 The mountain has also a panorama cafe.